Non-reciprocal spin-wave excitations in Rashba-Hubbard ferromagnets: Summary and Conclusions

+As the previous studies in the localized models suggest, the nonreciprocity in the spin-wave propagation may arise when the condition ${\bf m} \cdot {\bf D}_{ij} \neq 0$ is fulfilled, where ${\bf D}_{ij}$ is the DM vector and ${\bf m}$ is the magnetization direction~\cite{udvardi,santos2}.
+The observed left-right asymmetry in the spin-wave propagations suggests that the induced DM vector must lie in the plane perpendicular to the aligned magnetic moments.
 We have analyzed the low-energy spin-wave dispersion by fitting it to a second-order polynomial form.
-This examining of the dispersion allows us to gain a qualitative understanding of other properties of spin waves, such as group velocity, spin stiffness, etc. Due to the asymmetry in the dispersion, spin waves propagate with unequal group velocities $(v_g)$ in opposite directions, i.e., $v_g(q) \neq v_g(-q)$, where $v_g = \frac{d\omega}{dk}$.
-In the small-$q$ limit, the linear coefficient $b$ in the dispersion corresponds to the group velocity, which increases with RSOC strength as well as exhibits dependence on the on-site Coulomb interaction.
+This examining of the dispersion allows us to gain a qualitative understanding of other properties of spin waves, such as group velocity, spin stiffness, etc. Due to the asymmetry in the dispersion, spin waves propagate with unequal group velocities $({\bf v}_g)$ in opposite directions, i.e., ${\bf v}_g(\q) \neq {\bf v}_g(-\q)$, where ${\bf v}_g = {\nabla_{\q} \omega}$.
+In the small-$\q$ limit, the linear coefficient $b$ in the dispersion corresponds to the group velocity, which increases with RSOC strength as well as exhibits dependence on the on-site Coulomb interaction.
 Another important property, the spin stiffness, also increases with increasing SOC coupling and correlation strength, reflecting enhanced rigidity of the spin system against long-wavelength fluctuations.

-To conclude, we have examined the spin-wave excitations in the Rashba-Hubbard ferromagnet.
-In addition to being gapped near the high-symmetry point $\Gamma$, the spin-wave excitations exhibit non-reciprocal behavior when the magnetic moments are aligned in plane.
+To conclude, we have examined the spin-wave excitations in the Rashba-Hubbard ferromagnet on a square lattice.
+In addition to being gapped near the high-symmetry point $\Gamma$, the spin-wave excitations exhibit non-reciprocal behavior when the magnetic moments are aligned in the atomic plane.
 The non-reciprocal behavior is marked by a linear term in the low-energy dispersion, which is also responsible for the shift of dispersion minimum away from $\Gamma$.
-The linear term depends on both the Rashba spin-orbit coupling as well as on-site Coulomb interaction, indicating it as a result of interplay between the two factors.
+The linear term depends on both the Rashba spin-orbit coupling as well as on-site Coulomb interaction, indicating it to be a result of the interplay between the two factors.
+Thus, the current work provides important insights into the nature of spin-wave excitations at the interfaces with square-lattice arrangement without inversion symmetry via a microscopic Rashba-Hubbard model, which can be helpful in understanding the microscopic origin and degree of asymmetry in terms of spin-orbit coupling and correlation strength in future experiments.